List of FC Porto presidents

 Futebol Clube do Porto is a Portuguese sports club based in Porto that is best known for its professional association football team competing in the country's top-tier division, the Primeira Liga.
 The club was founded on 28 September 1893 by António Nicolau de Almeida, its first president, and since then has had a total of 31 distinct presidents, some of which have held office in multiple occasions.

-The current president is Jorge Nuno Pinto da Costa, who is also the club's longest-serving chairman, having been in office since April 1982.
-During his term, Porto have won all of its seven international trophies and the majority of its domestic titles.
+As of 7 May 2024, the current and 32nd president is former club manager André Villas-Boas.
+He succeeded Jorge Nuno Pinto da Costa, the club's longest-serving chairman, in office for 42 consecutive years since 1982.